Skip to content

 Default /

 Sets the working directory for subsequent instructions.
 Creates the directory if it does not exist.
+A relative path is resolved against the previous WORKDIR (the default is /), so WORKDIR /opt/app followed by WORKDIR sub is /opt/app/sub.

 Example